Prianshu7296/Stock_Market/Readme.md

 Stock Market Movement Prediction Pipeline

 Overview:
-This project implements a modular, production-ready machine learning pipeline for predicting annual stock price movements and key financial metrics (such as Earnings Per Share, returns, or valuation ratios) for NSE 500 companies.
+A modular, production-ready machine learning pipeline for predicting annual stock price movements and key financial metrics (such as Earnings Per Share, returns, or valuation ratios) for NSE 500 companies.
 The system is fully configurable through a single YAML file and requires no code changes to switch between targets, enable/disable models, or adjust hyperparameters.
-Every stage  from data preprocessing to model evaluation is reproducible, automated, and designed for scalability.
+Every stage—from data preprocessing to model evaluation—is reproducible, automated, and designed for scalability.

+Data Source:
+This project uses comprehensive financial data from Prowess, a database by CMIE (Centre for Monitoring Indian Economy) containing detailed financial statements, stock prices, and operational metrics for Indian companies including the NSE 500.

 <pre>